 It is also important to take the spatial correlations of the flood peaks into account.
-15 Flood peaks are typically correlated over a distance of $\sim 100 \, \text{km}$ (Merz et al., 2000, 2008), but this correlation also depends on the flood generating mechanisms (Viglione et al., 2010a).
+Flood peaks are typically correlated over a distance of $\sim 100 \, \text{km}$ (Merz et al., 2000, 2008) and this correlation also depends on the flood-generating mechanisms (Viglione et al., 2010a).
 For example, flash floods tend to be correlated over shorter spatial distances than synoptic floods and snowmelt floods (Merz and Blöschl, 2003).

 Several methods account for the spatial dependence and estimate the number of stations that may exhibit significant trends for a given significance level, if no real trends exist (Type I error).
+These methods include:

-These methods include (1) an equivalent (or effective) number of stations (ENS) (Matalas and Langbein, 1962); (2) a bootstrap procedure (Douglas et al., 2000); (3) a Gaussian copula method (Renard and Lang, 2007), and (4) the false discovery rate (FDR) method (Benjamini and Hochberg, 1995; Ventura et al., 2004).
+- an equivalent (or effective) number of stations (ENS) (Matalas and Langbein,1962) - a bootstrap procedure (Douglas et al., 2000) - a Gaussian copula method (Renard and Lang, 2007) - the false discovery rate (FDR) method (Benjamini and Hochberg, 1995; Ventura et al., 2004).

-Renard et al. (2008) concluded that, if prior information on the type of regional change is available, both bootstrap and FDR method should be applied.
+When analysing the different methods, Renard et al. (2008) concluded that, if prior information on the type of regional change is available, both bootstrap and FDR method should be applied.
 If a weak general change is expected, they recommend the bootstrap procedure as it does not require parametric assumptions about the marginal and joint distributions of the data.
-On the other hand, if the changes are expected to affect only a limited number of sites they recommend the FDR procedure because of its statistical power.
+On the other hand, if the changes are expected to affect only a limited number of sites the FDR procedure is recommended by them due to its statistical power.

-iii.
-Analysis of coherent regional change: the third group of methods focuses on the average, coherent change of a region rather than on the patterns of change within the region as in (ii).
-As one of the key drivers, climate tends to exhibit a large-scale coherent structure so one would also expect the flood response change to be spatially coherent.
+(iii) Analysis of coherent regional change

+The third group of methods focuses on the average coherent change of a region rather than on the patterns of change within the region as in (ii).
+As one of the key drivers, climate tends to exhibit a large-scale coherent structure so one would also expect the change in the flood response to be spatially coherent.
 Again, the spatial correlations of the flood peaks need to be accounted for.
 If the data series of all stations are uncorrelated, the total sample size will be their sum and the trend test will be powerful.
 However, if, for some stations, spatial correlations between the flood peaks in the same year exist, less weight is given to those stations than to stations that are not correlated with others, which reduces the effective sample size.